j-podracky/linked-insights-ner/README.md

-# linked-insights-ner: Extracting Job Skills from LinkedIn Postings with spaCy
+# linked-insights-ner: Extracting Job Skills from Job Postings with spaCy

 ---